 Table 4.
-Readers' reasons in response to Question 3: Do you think the English translation is clear and easy to understand?
+Reades' reasons in response to Question 3: Do you think the English translation is clear and easy to understand?
 Why and why not?

 The table shows that some readers can understand the texts.
 They stated that the information provided in the brochure was intelligible, even with less English translation quality.
 On the other hands, some of them had difficulty in comprehending the information contained in the text because the texts have a poor English translation.
 Translation mistakes from the text sometimes confused the readers.
 These will be discussed in the explanation below.
+These will be discussed in the explanation below.